Building spatial world models from sparse transitional episodic memories: Abstract

 \section{Abstract}

-Many animals possess a remarkable capacity to rapidly construct flexible mental models of their environments.
-These world models are crucial for ethologically relevant behaviors such as navigation, exploration, and planning.
-The ability to form episodic memories and make inferences based on these sparse experiences is believed to underpin the efficiency and adaptability of these models in the brain.
-Here, we ask: Can a neural network learn to construct a spatial model of its surroundings from sparse and disjoint episodic memories?
-We formulate the problem in a simulated world and propose a novel framework, the Episodic Spatial World Model (ESWM), as a potential answer.
-We show that ESWM is highly sample-efficient, requiring minimal observations to construct a robust representation of the environment.
-It is also inherently adaptive, allowing for rapid updates when the environment changes.
-In addition, we demonstrate that ESWM readily enables near-optimal strategies for exploring novel environments and navigating between arbitrary points, all without the need for additional training.
+Many animals possess a remarkable capacity to rapidly construct flexible cognitive maps of their environments.
+These maps are crucial for ethologically relevant behaviors such as navigation, exploration, and planning.
+Existing computational models typically require long sequential trajectories to build accurate maps, but neuroscience evidence suggests maps can also arise from integrating disjoint experiences governed by consistent spatial rules.
+We introduce the Episodic Spatial World Model (ESWM), a novel framework that constructs spatial maps from sparse, disjoint episodic memories.
+Across environments of varying complexity, ESWM predicts unobserved transitions from minimal experience, and the geometry of its latent space aligns with that of the environment.
+Because it operates on episodic memories that can be independently stored and updated, ESWM is inherently adaptive, enabling rapid adjustment to environmental changes.
+Furthermore, we demonstrate that ESWM readily enables near-optimal strategies for exploring novel environments and navigating between arbitrary points, all without the need for additional training.
+Our work demonstrates how neuroscience-inspired principles of episodic memory can advance the development of more flexible and generalizable world models.